NicklasVraa/Obsidian-academic-export/readme.md

 Here you will find an Obsidian css-snippet, which will format pdf-exports as academic writing akin to LaTeX compilation.
 Simply place `academic-pdf-export.css` in your obsidian snippets folder and activate it in settings.
 Check the official [guide](https://help.obsidian.md/Extending+Obsidian/CSS+snippets) for help.
 Tested with minimal-theme.

 Consider this a starting point.
-Pull-requests and forks are very welcome.
+Pull-requests and forks are very welcome. **I will no longer be updating the snippets myself, and new releases of obsidian may alter the output**

 This css-snippet uses the 'Latin Modern' font family - a LateX font clone, which may have to be installed separately, or you can simply change the fonts in the css to something else, e.g. 'Times New Roman'.